Mudit-2805/HTML-Basics/README.md

 # HTML-Basics
-My Jorurney of HTML, From the very beginning
+My Jorurney of HTML, From the very beginning.
-\nLearning from Scratch
+Learning from Scratch